-During each real-time interval that the ISO has established a Scarcity Reserve Requirement(s) in the Real-Time Market for which all the Load Zones encompassed by such Scarcity Reserve Requirement belong to the Southeastern New York reserve region, other than a Scarcity Reserve Requirement for which the pricing rules established in Section 15.4.6.1.1(a)(iii) of this Rate Schedule apply, the applicable Operating Reserves demand curve for Southeastern, New York City, or Long Island 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement target level plus greater of: (a) zero; and (b) an amount equal to the applicable Scarcity Reserve Requirement(s) minus any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement (“adjusted Southeastern target level”) that are less than or equal to the adjusted Southeastern target level minus an amount equal to equal to the sum of: (1) the SENY incremental reserve target level; and (2) the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement minus the applicable Scarcity Reserve Requirement(s), the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $500/MW.
-For quantities of Operating Reserves meeting the adjusted Southeastern target level that (i) are less than or equal to: (1) the adjusted Southeastern target level; minus (2) the greater of: (a) zero; and (b) any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement minus the applicable Scarcity Reserve Requirement(s), but (ii) exceed the adjusted Southeastern target level minus an amount equal to equal to the sum of: (1) the SENY incremental reserve target level; and (2) the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement minus the applicable Scarcity Reserve Requirement(s), the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $40/MW.
-For quantities of Operating Reserves meeting the adjusted Southeastern target level that are less than or equal to the adjusted Southeastern target level but exceed: (1) the adjusted Southeastern target level; minus (2) the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement minus the applicable Scarcity Reserve Requirement(s), the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $10/MW.
+During each real-time interval that the ISO has established a Scarcity Reserve Requirement(s) in the Real-Time Market for which all the Load Zones encompassed by such Scarcity Reserve Requirement belong to the Southeastern New York reserve region, other than a Scarcity Reserve Requirement for which the pricing rules established in Section 15.4.6.1.1(a)(iii) of this Rate Schedule apply, the applicable Operating Reserves demand curve for Southeastern, New York City, or Long Island 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement target level plus the applicable Scarcity Reserve Requirement(s) (“adjusted Southeastern target level”) that are less than or equal to the adjusted Southeastern target level minus the SENY incremental reserve target level, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $500/MW.
+For quantities of Operating Reserves meeting the adjusted Southeastern target level that (i) are less than or equal to the adjusted Southeastern target level, but (ii) exceed the adjusted Southeastern target level minus the SENY incremental reserve target level, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $40/MW.
 For all other quantities, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $0/MW.